teach-afp/www/input/lab2.md

 In order for this to work, you need to do the following:

-* Decide how to represent the type `Question`.
+* Decide how to represent the type `Form`.
 This somehow needs to be a representation of a web form, that later on will be sent to the user.
   You must support forms with an arbitrary number of fields: it is not enough to give a web interface like the simple string-based example from the introduction.

-* Decide how to represent the type `Answer`.
-This needs represent the answer you get from the user.
+* Decide how to represent the type `Answers`.
+This needs to represent the answers you get from the user.
 It needs to be able to hold all the values filled in by the user.

 * Decide how to implement the function `runWeb`.
   The implementation will be very similar to that of the function `running`,